vaibruce/I2C_Communication_using_Arduino/README.md

 - **Master Commands**: Send commands via the Serial Monitor to control specific slave Arduinos.
 Each command should include the slave’s I2C address and the action
 - **Slave Responses**: Each slave Arduino can send back data or status updates to the master based on the command it receives.

+### Usage

+- **Master Commands**: Send commands via the Serial Monitor to control specific slave Arduinos.
+Each command should include the slave’s I2C address and the action
+- **Slave Responses**: Each slave Arduino can send back data or status updates to the master based on the command it receives.